hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		Allow bit more varied set of python expressions to be stored in cells and inturn run those python expressions by refering to those cells from other cells

+	--usecolor

+		Enable color mode of the program.
+In this mode the program will show alternate rows in two different background colors, so that the user can easily identify all cells (and their contents) on a given row.

+		By default color mode is not enabled, user needs to use this argument.

 ### program modes